-State of Rhode Island Supplement January 2014 Table of Contents Drinking by Underage Persons Acceptable Forms of Identification Alcohol Server Certification Permits Service of Liquor to a Visibly Intoxicated Person Regulations Regarding Happy Hour and Open Bar Hours of Operation Criminal and Administrative Penalties for the Server, Owner, and Manager, in the State of Rhode Island Rhode Island Department of Business Regulation Liquor Enforcement and Compliance The following information is specific to the State of Rhode Island.
+State of Rhode Island Supplement January 2014 Table of Contents Drinking by Underage Persons Acceptable Forms of Identification Alcohol Server Certification Permits Service of Liquor to a Visibly Intoxicated Person Regulations Regarding Happy Hour and Open Bar Hours of Operation Criminal and Administrative Penalties for the Server, Owner, and Manager, in the State of Rhode Island Contact Information for Municipal Liquor Control Boards and Rhode Island Division of Commercial Licensing and Regulation The following information is specific to the State of Rhode Island.
 All of the material included in this supplement must be included in all training classes in the State of Rhode Island.
 Failure to cover this material will result in the training class being deemed invalid.
-If you have any questions regarding the supplement, please contact the National Restaurant Association (800) 765-2122.
+If you have any questions regarding the supplement, please contact the National Restaurant Association Educational Foundation at (800) 765-2122.
 Drinking by Underage Persons In the State of Rhode Island, license holders shall not sell, furnish, or allow the consumption of alcoholic beverages to any person who has not reached his or her twenty-first (21st) birthday upon any licensed premises.
 Acceptable Forms of Identification In the State of Rhode Island, the following forms of identification are acceptable: